 This will be good in the refrigerator for 2-3 days.

-These Tuna Patties Air Fryer ingredients don't stand up well to freezing.
+These Tuna Patties with Panko (Air Fryer or Oven) ingredients don't stand up well to freezing.

 You can choose to air fry, bake or fry on a pan when you shape the patties.Print